JackFlexington/Django_StarterPack/README.md

 # Triple check that postgres password is setup correctly
 sudo su postgres
 psql
+# Remember to use the user/password you selected in the above postgrSQL section
 ALTER USER dbadmin WITH PASSWORD 'secureDBpassword';
 \q
 exit # Or (CTRL+D)

+python3 manage.py makemigrations
+python3 manage.py migrate
 python3 manage.py createsuperuser # Create a super user to interact with Django
   # username = dbadmin | email = | password = secureDBpassword
   # Just used the same profile that manages the database, to manage the Django framework
-python3 manage.py makemigrations
-python3 manage.py migrate

 # Test configuration by running the Django server
 python3 manage.py runserver 0.0.0.0:8000